 Straddling the center bar, your child should be able to stand with both feet flat on the ground with about a 1-inch clearance between the crotch and the bar.

 When buying a bike with hand brakes for an older child, make sure that the child can comfortably grasp the brakes and apply sufficient pressure to stop the bike.

 A helmet should be standard equipment with your child's bike.
 Whenever buying a bike, be sure you have a Consumer Product Safety Commission (CPSC)-approved helmet for your child that fits them correctly.
 Evidence shows that helmet use decreases head injuries and deaths related to bicycle vs. motor vehicle crashes.

 How to make sure your child’s helmet fits correctly

 - The helmet should sit squarely on top of their head and cover the top of their forehead.

 - The helmet should sit parallel to the ground when your child's head is upright.

-- The helmet fits well if it doesn't move around slide down over your child's eyes when it is pushed or pulled, or your child shakes their head.
+- The helmet fits well if it doesn't move around, slide down over your child's eyes when it is pushed or pulled, or when your child shakes their head.